netromdk/vermin/README.rst

     --versions
           In the end, print all unique versions required by the analysed code.

+    --no-tips
+          Don't show any helpful tips at the end, like those relating to backports or lax mode.

     [--exclude <name>] ...
           Exclude full names, like 'email.parser.FeedParser', from analysis.
 Useful to ignore conditional logic that can trigger incompatible results.
 It's more fine